segmentio/segment-docs/src/unify/index.md

 Visit Segment's [Profile API doc](/docs/unify/profile-api/) for more information.

-## Profile Insights
+## Profiles Insights

-Use Profile Insights to troubleshoot your event data with a transparent view of your Unify profiles.
+Use Profiles Insights to troubleshoot your event data with a transparent view of your Unify profiles.

 Learn more about your events and identifiers on your profiles and answer questions such as why two profiles didn't merge, why an event wasn't resolved to a profile, why an external ID isn't present, and more.

-Visit the [Profile Insights](/docs/unify/insights/) doc to learn more.
+Visit the [Profiles Insights](/docs/unify/insights/) doc to learn more.

 ## Next steps: activate your profiles with Engage